Health and Social Care interviews

 In your MMI, you will be part of a small group of applicants moving around four individual stations.
 You will be asked a total of five questions in a one-to-one interview style, with the interviewer at the first station asking you two questions and the other interviewers asking you one question each.
 Four minutes are allowed for each answer and one minute for moving between stations.
 As the first interviewer will ask you two questions without you having to move stations, your time with them will be nine minutes in total.

-For social work students: your final station will be a written station with 10 minutes provided to complete your answer.
+For social work or children's nursing students: your final station will be a written station with 10 minutes provided to complete your answer.

 If you have any support needs and require reasonable adjustments please email the Admissions Team at least 48 hours before your interview.